ksu-cs-projects-2022-2023/spring2023-isaacPetersonKSU/README.md

 I will design an embedded system that manages fresh air exchange and humidity to optimize mycelium colinization rates without increasing risk of contamination compared with current techneques.

 ## Problem

+There are 20,000 species of edible mushroom, yet only 20 are cultivated commercially.
+Several other species are sucessfully produced only on a small scale, where more care can be taken to prevent contamination.
+Dispite the fact that mycelium grows exponentially, the teqnieqes used on these small-scale operations don't scale well.
+There are a few reasons for this.

 This system aims to solve a very niche problem that view people are likly aware of, so I will explain it here.
 Of the

 Mantain optimal growing conditions on a variatey of parameters: